Emilia-Capital/comment-hacks/readme.txt

 See the screenshots to get an even better idea of the plugins' functionality.

+Issues are welcome on [this plugin's Github repository](https://github.com/jdevalk/comment-hacks/).
+Security reports are [handled by Patchstack](https://patchstack.com/database/vdp/yoast-comment-hacks).

 == Installation ==

 **Install through your backend**